"Invictus"

 announced that the only way to save his life was to amputate directly

-below the knee.
+below the knee owing to complications arising from tuberculosis.
 It was amputated when he was 17.

 Despite his disability, he survived with one foot intact and led an active life until his death at the age of 53.